evanwill/hist-454-2022/pages/setup.md

 ## Metadata Requirements

-Set up your metadata following the template.
+Set up your metadata carefully following the [template]({{ '/metadata.html' | relative_url }}).
 Be especially careful with column names in the first row!
-They need to have no spaces and no extra white space at the end of the value.
+They need to exactly match the template, with no spaces and no extra white space at the end of the value.

-objectid
+Records without a unique "objectid" will be skipped.

 ## How to Publish Your Google Sheet